 Condensed Matter and Quantum Circuits

-Quantum systems are fragile, constantly being altered and disrupted by their environment.
+Quantum systems are fragile, constantly altered and disrupted by their environments.
 The Higginbotham group investigates electronic devices that are exceptions to this rule, aiming to understand the basic principles of their operations and develop future information-processing technology.

-Research in Higginbotham’s group experimentally explores the relationship between condensed matter systems and information processing.
-In practice, the group builds devices with topological superconductors, quantum dots and quantum-critical matter, and seeks to understand their behavior using electrical transport, superconducting microwave circuits and electromechanical oscillators.
-The central idea of our approach is that building rudimentary information-processing devices both teaches us about the physics of these interesting systems and advances technology such as quantum computing.
-Currently, the group is interested in using electromechanical and microwave measurement techniques to study quantities that are “invisible” to conventional electrical transport experiments.
-On the electromechanics side, ultra-high-Q mechanical oscillators are being built to study dynamics and quantum coherence in insulating phases of matter.
-On the microwave side, wide-band and low noise receiver chains are being constructed to perform fundamental studies on the electrical properties of superconductor-semiconductor heterostructures, which harbor poorly understood superconducting, metallic and—possibly—topological phases.
+The Higginbotham group experimentally explores the boundaries between condensed-matter systems and quantum information processing.
+In practice, the group builds small electronic devices that combine superconductors, semiconductors, and mechanical oscillators.
+The central idea of their approach is that building rudimentary information-processing devices both teaches us about the physics of these interesting systems and advances technology such as quantum computing.
+Currently, the group is interested in using electromechanical and microwave measurement techniques to study quantities that are “invisible” to conventional electrical circuits.

 On this site:

 Circuit electrodynamics of p-wave superconductors | Electromechanics across a quantum phase transition